This post may contain affiliate links.

 - Salt and pepper

-- Cook the sprouts in salted boiling water for 5 minutes.
+1. Cook the sprouts in salted boiling water according to the recipe.
 Drain and dunk into very cold water.

 2. Drain again and store in a airtight container in the fridge.

 3. Fry up some pancetta until crispy and add chestnuts.
 When the pan is cool, put it in the fridge.

 4. The following day, reheat the pan, add the sprouts in and mix until everything is coated and heated through.
 Add salt, pepper and parmesan to serve.